-It’s probably stating the obvious to say that a comprehensive disaster recovery solution is important to any business
+It’s probably stating the obvious to say that disaster recovery solutions are a vital part of keeping your business afloat if things go wrong.
+Here's why.

 Nothing wrong with recommending a third-party product as part of your service, is there?
 No, but if it goes wrong, you could be held liable.
 Here's why.